Honours and awards

 The following awards and accolades recognise that our researchers are leading the way in shaping vision science and optometry teaching in the UK and abroad.

-Head of School, Professor Marcela Votruba, elected as a Fellow of the Learned Society of Wales.
+Professor Marcela Votruba, elected as a Fellow of the Learned Society of Wales.

 The Learned Society of Wales (LSW) is an independent, all-Wales, self-governing, pan-discipline educational charity.
 Wales’s first national academy of science and letters, the Society was established in 2010, and draws upon the considerable strengths of over 400 distinguished Fellows based in Wales, the UK and beyond.
 The society provides public benefit including expert scholarly advice on a variety of public policy issues related to science, engineering, medicine, arts, humanities and social sciences.